loren0223/ticketingmonorepo/README.md

 ## Purpose

-Ticketing is a mobile-ready, next.js powered e-commercial web app that based on microservices.
+Ticketing is an Online Auction Website that the backend developed based on microservices.

 - Implement microservices of authentication, orders, tickets, payments and order expiration management
 - Async communication using events between services